2019 Session Descriptions

 This session will cover how to best support youth in the child welfare system who have unique needs such as intellectual developmental disabilities (IDD), lesbian, gay, bisexual, and transgender youth (LGBT), hearing and/or sight impaired youth so children can reach their full potentials.
 This session will also focus on lessons learned and a review of current provider culture as well as a foster parent panel that will provide further insight into how they became caregivers for these unique populations, resources that assisted them while also debunking myths and fears.

-Presenters: Wendy Bagwell, Texas Department of Family and Protective Services (facilitator); Jon & Shelly Bergeron, Foster and Adoptive Parents; Lauryn Farris, Regional Coordinator, Transgender Education Network of Texas (TENT); and Mary Mendez, Therapeutic Foster Parent
+Presenters: Wendy Bagwell, Capacity Building Specialist, Texas Department of Family and Protective Services; Jon & Shelly Bergeron, Foster and Adoptive Parents; Lauryn Farris, Regional Coordinator, Transgender Education Network of Texas (TENT); and Mary Mendez, Therapeutic Foster Parent

-F7 Serving Crossover Youth: A Collaboration between Child Welfare & Juvenile Justice
+F7 Serving Crossover Youth: A Collaboration between Child Welfare and Juvenile Justice

 Youth who come into contact with both the child welfare and juvenile justice systems often have complex needs and unique challenges.
 In 2012, Bexar County launched a partnership between Child Protective Services, the Probation Department, and court system stakeholders aimed at improving collaboration and coordination for youth involved in both systems.
 This presentation will give an overview of the data from the initiative, as well as challenges and successes.